ProgrammingMentorship/programmingmentorship.github.io/content/docs/getting-started/what-is-computing/hardware.md

 In the same way cars are designed to drive down the road, computer processors are designed to do the following:

-- Read the next line in memory
+1. Read the next instruction in memory
-- Decide what to do
-- Do it
+2. Execute the instruction

-It's up to you what to feed these little machines!
+It's up to you what to tell these little machines to do!

 **...but how do they get off paper and into your hands?**